vivek9237/json-validator/README.md

 5. **Minify JSON**:
    - Click the "Minify" toggle to minify your JSON data.
    - The minified JSON will appear in the output text area.
+6. **Fix JSON**:
+   - Click the "Fix JSON" button to fix errors in your JSON data.
+   - The fixed JSON will appear in the output text area.

 ## Development